Loading...

 Synopsis

-‘Can I Go Home Now?’ is a heartbreaking, moving, and powerful documentary film that gives a voice to Children suffering from the ongoing horrific war in Ukraine.
+‘Can I Go Home Now?’ is a heartbreaking, moving, and powerful documentary film that gives a voice to Children suffering from the ongoing horrific wars.
 No adults are allowed to speak in this film.
 Rarely do Children get to have a say in a war fought by adults, and this film gives the Children a voice and a chance to speak up as they tell the story of this war in their own words.
 The film bears witness to their experiences, fears and hopes in a ruined landscape.
 Despite their circumstances, they continue to dream and hope for a better future.
 The film is a lesson in courage about the impact of conflict on innocent people and a testament to human resilience.

 About the movie